crowdfavorite/wp-twitter-tools/README.txt

 == Upgrade Notice ==

 Version 3.0.5 brings support for Social 2.10's CRON action names and requires Social 2.10 and WordPress 3.8.
 It also adds a setting for the publish/draft status of blog posts created from tweets.
 Now you can set your blog posts to be created as drafts, then publish only the ones you choose to.
+We've also improved native RT support.

 Version 3.0 is a complete rewrite that utilizes <a href="http://wordpress.org/extend/plugins/social/">Social</a> to make connecting your Twitter account easy.
 It is compatibile with the latest Twitter API changes as of October 11, 2012.
 Please see the <a href="http://alexking.org/blog/2012/10/12/twitter-tools-3-0-faq">FAQ</a> for more details.